Medical School Application Timeline

 - Start working on the centralized web-based medical school applications when they become available in May.
 (AMCAS for allopathic medical schools; AACOMAS for osteopathic medical schools; and TMDSAS for Texas residents applying to allopathic and osteopathic Texas state schools).

-- If you are a senior, work with the Career Development Office on searching for jobs.
+- If you are a senior, work with the Career and Professional Development (CPD) Office on searching for jobs.
 You should also take advantage of the opportunity to do a mock medical school interview before leaving campus.

 - If you have not taken then MCAT yet, do so by early summer.